inscidar/biological-accessibility-tutorial/sessions/0_background.md

 2. Accessibility helps making your research reproducible
     * "[R]eproducibility [of Jupyter Notebooks for biomedicine] could likely be improved considerably if the code—and dependencies in particular—were better documented." ([Samuel and Mietchen, 2024](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giad113/7516267))

-## How is the Accessibility State in Comp.
-Bio.?
+## How is the Accessibility State in Computational Biology?

 Our evaluation results showed that the majority of data portals (74.8% of 3,112) have severe accessibility issues ([inscidar.org/](https://inscidar.org/)).